roc-lang/roc/BUILDING_FROM_SOURCE.md

 You should be in a repl now.
 Have fun!

+### Extra tips

+If you plan on using `nix-shell` regularly, check out [direnv](https://direnv.net/) and [lorri](https://github.com/target/lorri).
+Whenever you `cd` into `roc/`, they will automatically load the Nix dependecies into your current shell, so you never have to run nix-shell directly!

 ### Editor

 When you want to run the editor from Ubuntu inside nix you need to install [nixGL](https://github.com/guibou/nixGL) as well: